appneta/tcpreplay/docs/Win32Readme.txt

 - GNU Autogen

 ******************************* IMPORTANT ******************************
+Note 1:
-Note: People have reported problems with WpdPack (the developer pack for Winpcap) being installed outside of the Cygwin root directory.
-Hence, I strongly recommend you install WpdPack under the Cygwin root.
+People have reported problems with WpdPack (the developer pack for Winpcap) being installed outside of the Cygwin root directory.
+Hence, I strongly recommend you install it under the Cygwin root as /WpdPack.

+Note 2:
+There's a big problem with the Cygwin Guile package which breaks GNU Autogen which tcpreplay depends on when building from Subversion.

+What this means is that to build from Subversion you must do the following:
+- Download GNU Guile from http://www.gnu.org/software/guile/guile.html

+- Extract the tarball and do the following: libtoolize --copy --force
+./configure
+make
+make install

+This will install guile in /usr/local.

+The other problem is that guile-config returns the linker flags in the wrong order.
+To fix this, rename /usr/local/bin/guile-config to /usr/local/bin/guile-config.original and create a new shell script in it's
+place:

+---- BEGIN SHELL SCRIPT ----
+#!/bin/bash
+# Replacement /usr/local/bin/guile-config script
+if test -z "$1" ; then
+       guile-config.original
+elif test "$1" == "link"; then
+       echo "-L/usr/local/lib -lguile -lltdl -lgmp -lcrypt -lm -lltdl" else
+       guile-config.original $1
+fi
+---- END SHELL SCRIPT ----

 ******************************* IMPORTANT ******************************

 Directions: